Portfolio

 Wireframes

 I had started working with Adobe XD to create wireframes and design comps in my day job, so I also used that tool to create the wireframes for this project.
-I also looked into using other tools, such as Sketch and Invision with Craft, and Proto.io.
+I also investigated using other tools, such as Sketch and Figma.
 Shown here are my initial wireframes that I used to communicate my ideas to the developer I'm working with.

 Finished Mock-ups

 Working with Adobe Illustrator, I came up with a basic color scheme and logo for the app.
-I further refined the interface during visual design phase using Adobe XD, incorporating feedback from the developer about technical limitations and edge cases.
+I further refined the interface during visual design phase, incorporating feedback from the developer about technical limitations and edge cases.
 This app was developed using React Native, meaning one code base for both iOS and Android, which also meant the design would also be shared across platforms.
-I designed the app using UI patterns that were common to both Google's Material UI guidlines and Apple's interface guidelines for iOS, along with patterns that were agnostic.
+I designed the app using UI patterns that were common to both Google's Material UI guidelines and Apple's interface guidelines for iOS, along with patterns that were agnostic.